-Using the same capture software and data from phonelovesyoutoo: matrix, I created a single-channel durational video work to play all of the collected video in real time: from both the front and back camera.
-The frame of the video contains 30 cells arranged like a calendar; one column for each day of the week and one row for each week in the month.
+phonelovesyoutoo: database displays one month of my phone activity as seen through the device’s two cameras.
+The videos in this work were recorded using the same capture software and data from phonelovesyoutoo: matrix.
+In a 24-hour period, the all recorded clips are displayed at the time of day they were originally recorded, providing a glimpse of the relationship between human, device, time, and physical space.
+The frame of the video contains 31 cells arranged like a calendar; one column for each day of the week and one row for each week in the month.
 Each cell contains a diptych of front and back camera videos from the corresponding days.
 The clips play during the time of day they were recorded.
 When a clip finishes playing, its brightness fades and the last frame remains, frozen.
 The video restarts at 6am every day, starting from a black frame and illuminating when the first clip of the day appears.
+Certain times of day reveal a flurry of activity—such as getting ready to go to work in the morning—while other times are silent, revealing that the user’s attention is elsewhere.
+The work makes visible what is at stake as more cameras and sensing methods are added to personal devices in service of new interface design paradigms.

 Where phonelovesyoutoo: matrix felt overwhelming in its scale and volume of activity, this work has a lot of quiet moments where nothing is happening at all.
 There are times in the 24-hour cycle where no clips are playing; instead, each frame is faded and frozen in time.
 The frozen frames are left behind to give a sense of presence of other clips even when they are not playing.
 Instead, a sense of anxiety comes from wondering when the next clip will pop up.